1iveowl/custom-claim-provider/README.md

 ## Step 8 (optional): Local Debugging of the Custom Extensions API

-If you're setting a debugging breakpoints in the API code, the process described in step 7 above will fail as you're running the http request - i.e., the Entra ID identity provider will detect the delay in the response and the authentication will be interrupted.
+If you've set a debugging breakpoints in the API code the process described in step 7 above will fail, as you're running the http request - i.e., the Entra ID identity provider will detect the delay in the response and the authentication will be rejected.

 > For more details see: [Troubleshoot a custom claims provider - Microsoft identity platform | Microsoft Learn](https://learn.microsoft.com/en-us/entra/identity-platform/custom-extension-troubleshoot)